willdone-mt/marine-instruments-simulator.pages/assets/README.md

 SELF NOTE
 # /assets
-folder to store creative works.
-Other stuff that will be used for and as visuals and sounds goes here
+Folder to store creative works.
+Other materials intended for use as visuals and sounds are kept here.